Arozarena shines, Rays blank Red Sox 5-0 in ALDS opener

 Cruz, acquired in July to add a potent bat to the middle of the lineup, hit his 18th career postseason homer for a 3-0 lead in the third.
 Arozarena also went deep against right-hander Nick Pivetta with the bases empty in the fifth for his 11th homer in 21 career postseason games.

-With one of the lowest payrolls in baseball and a roster lacking household names, the Rays are in the playoffs for a third straight year after winning a franchise-record 100 games and their second straight AL East title.
+The Red Sox, meanwhile, wasted opportunities to get back in the game, including the eighth inning when they loaded the bases with one out against J.P.
+Feyereisen.
+He escaped by striking out Rafael Devers and getting Hunter Renfroe to foul out.

+“We had traffic out there, and we just didn’t cash in,” Boston manager Alex Cora said.

-Boston lefty Eduardo Rodriguez took the loss, allowing two runs, two hits and walking two in 1 2/3 innings.
-Pivetta spared manager Alex Cora from having to expend the bullpen by working 4 2/3 innings in relief.
+Red Sox lefty Eduardo Rodríguez took the loss, allowing two runs, two hits and walking two in 1 2/3 innings.
+Pivetta spared Cora from having to expend the bullpen by working 4 2/3 innings in relief.

 The victory extended Tampa Bay’s recent mastery of the Red Sox.